DayZ-Mirrors/dayzdockerserver/README.md

 Some map mods are as large as 10G.
 Make sure you have that much disk space in the location where docker stores its volumes, usually `/var/lib/docker/volumes`.

+## Goals

+* Provide a turnkey DayZ server with mod support.

 ## Configure and Build

 Ensure [Docker](https://docs.docker.com/engine/install/) and [Docker compose](https://docs.docker.com/compose/install/)